What documents do I need to travel to the EU after Brexit?

 Find out more about medical treatment in the EU after Brexit before you travel.

 If you’re taking your own vehicle, from 28 September 2021, you need a UK sticker instead of a GB sticker.
 You might also need an international driving permit (IDP) to drive in some EU countries and Norway if you meet certain criteria.
-You must also carry your UK driving license with you.
+You must also carry your UK driving licence with you.
 For more information please visit our driving in the EU after Brexit page.

 Now you know which documents you need to travel to the EU after Brexit, book your ferry crossing and start planning your next holiday today.